sanskruti0ise/fin_news_sentiment/README.md

 ## Troubleshooting
 **If you do not have git lfs installed**

-Follow the link for Installation: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage
+* Follow the link for Installation: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage

-   source venv/bin/activate  # On Windows use: venv\Scripts\activate